-An estimated 50% of supermarket products, including make-up and hygiene products and many of our favourite household foods contain palm oil.
+An estimated 50% of supermarket products – including make-up and hygiene products and household foods – contain palm oil.
 Environmentally-conscious consumers are frustrated by its seemingly inescapable presence.
 Where does it originate, why is palm oil deforestation an issue and what actions are being taken by governments, businesses and customers to reduce its detrimental impact?

-Given that palm oil is in about 50% of supermarket products, individuals may wonder why they don’t see it listed as an ingredient on their shampoo or other everyday items.
+Given that palm oil is in about half of supermarket products, individuals may wonder why they do not see it listed as an ingredient on their shampoo or other everyday items.
 Palm oil has indeed become a “dirty word” that manufacturers avoid on their packaging; and it is often not a labelling requirement.
 Derivatives can appear under many names, disguising their presence in everyday off-the shelf products.

 Take decyl glucoside, sodium lauryl sulfate and cetearyl alcohol, for example.
 Nothing in the chemical terminology gives away the fact that these widely-used compounds are all byproducts of palm oil.
 There are around 170 different names used to disguise palm oil on packaging.

 In a January 2019 report, The World Health Organisation warned that alternative names for palm oil and unclear labelling means that “consumers may be unaware of what they are eating or its safety”.

-“These tactics – establishing lobbying structures in political and economic hubs, fighting regulations, attempting to undermine reliable sources of information and using poverty alleviation arguments – are similar to those pursued by the tobacco and alcohol industries”, it said.
+“These tactics – like establishing lobbying structures in political and economic hubs, fighting regulations, attempting to undermine reliable sources of information and using poverty alleviation arguments – are similar to those pursued by the tobacco and alcohol industries” the report reads.
 “However, the palm oil industry receives comparatively little scrutiny”.

 Forest loss, because of all the carbon contained in living organisms, coupled with conversion of carbon-rich peatlands, emits millions of tonnes of greenhouse gases into the atmosphere, further contributing to climate change.